fraabye/umbraco-authu/README.md

 ````
 The `OAuth` attribute has a single optional parameter, `Realm`, which allows you to define which realm this controller is associated with.
 If a realm is configured, only access tokens that were generated from the associated endpoint will be valid.

+Reference the `OAuth` attribute corresponding to yout controller type. `Our.Umbraco.AuthU.Web.WebApi` should be used for UmbracoApiControllers and `Our.Umbraco.AuthU.Web.Mvc` should be used for plain MVC controllers.

+Remember to reference `System.Web.Http` and not `System.Web.Mvc`.
+The latter will cause silent failure without HTTP authorization challenges.

 ### Accessing Protected Actions
 To access a protected action, an `Authorization` header should be added to the request with a value of `Bearer {access_token}` were `{access_token}` is the value of the access token requested from the authentication endpoint.